Daniel-Abrecht/fuck_systemd/README.md

 systemd, but it's annoying to do so nonetheless.
 This is where this library comes into play.
 An library or application can link against this library without changing any of it's code and will refuse to start the application on a systemd system unless configured otherwise.
-The systemd user can then experience the pain to recompile the application without fuck-systemd that so many non-systemd users know so well.
+The systemd user can then experience the pain to recompile the application without fuck-systemd that so many non-systemd users know so well from systemd.

 ## How to build